School Students Rebuild - Header

 There are some exceptions, such as apprentices and trainees, who can be 14 years and nine months old, or students who gain their principal’s approval, as well as TAFE NSW approval, to participate in a TVET program under the age of 15.

-If you are not yet 15 years old, you can speak with the career advisor at your high school, or contact us on 131 601 and ask to be put through to your local TAFE NSW School Relationship Coordinator, to discuss your interests.1
+If you are not yet 15 years old, you can speak with the Careers Adviser at your high school, or contact us on 131 601 and ask to be put through to your local TAFE NSW School Relationship Coordinator, to discuss your interests.1

 1 Notes for TAFE NSW staff: Students under 18 years of age are required to get written parental/guardian consent for enrolment to proceed.
 This means a completed enrolment form, with signatures from both the student and parent/guardian, is required.